Three Tips To Make Your E-Commerce Site More Accessible

 By making your online store accessible, you’re “unlocking the door” for any user who wants to browse your products or services.
-You are also creating better customer experiences and fostering inclusivity — both of which can help you earn customer loyalty and grow business.
+You’re also creating better customer experiences and fostering inclusivity — both of which can help you earn customer loyalty and grow your business.

-We can’t discuss the importance of an accessible online store without mentioning the need to comply with the Americans With Disabilities Act (ADA).
+We can’t discuss the importance of digital accessibility without mentioning the need to comply with the Americans with Disabilities Act (ADA).
 The ADA is a civil rights law that prohibits discrimination against people with disabilities in all areas of public life.
-While the ADA doesn’t mention “websites” specifically, business websites are viewed as “places of public accommodation,” which are required to be accessible under the ADA’s Title III.
+Although the ADA doesn’t specifically mention websites, the Department of Justice (DOJ) has consistently maintained that business websites are “places of public accommodation” — and, as such, must be accessible under Title III of the ADA.

 Here are a few best practices for designing accessible online storefronts for people with visual impairments: